 What actions should schools take to reduce transmission of COVID-19?

-Evidence suggests that children are at a lower risk of contracting COVID-19 than adults.
-However, children are still susceptible to infection and are potential transmitters of the virus , even when not showing symptoms.
-Preventing the spread of COVID-19 among children is important to protect both the health of the children and to slow transmission of COVID-19 in communities, particularly among vulnerable groups.
+Evidence suggests that children are at a lower risk of contracting COVID-19 than adults and even when they do contract the virus, their symptoms are generally more mild.
+However, children are still susceptible to infection and are potential transmitters of the virus and degree of susceptibility and transmission varies with age.
+Throughout the pandemic, COVID-19 outbreaks have been reported in schools, day care centres and summer camps.
+Preventing the spread of COVID-19 among children is important to protect both the health of the children and to slow transmission of COVID-19 in communities, particularly among older people and individuals with existing medical conditions.

-School closures were among the first actions by governments around the world to prevent the spread of COVID-19.
+At the start of the pandemic, school closures were among the first actions by governments around the world to prevent the spread of COVID-19.
 Schools should follow national and local guidelines advising when it is safe to re-open.
 UNESCO, UNICEF, the World Food Program, and the World Bank have published a framework for reopening schools, which provides re-opening guidance and recommendations for national and local stakeholders.
-Currently, a number of countries have fully or partially re-opened schools or are in the process of doing so and have employed different strategies to control COVID-19 transmission.
+The Pan American Health Organisation (PAHO) has also published guidance on school-related public health measures, with a focus on groups who might be vulnerable to exclusion and discrimination.
+The WHOs report on COVID-19 infection prevention and control (IPC) also includes guidance for schools.
 Ensuring the physical protection of students, teachers, and school staff – including access to a hygienic environment and access to handwashing facilities – is an essential precondition for re-opening.

 There are three key goals that need to be achieved for schools to contribute to COVID-19 reduction: